UU-Human-Evolution/1MB438/Lab_0.1.hidden_words.md

 ## Introduction

-The goal of this exercice is to use and test what you have learned today about interacting with the command line on Unix/Linux.
+The goal of this exercise is to use and test what you have learned today about interacting with the command line on Unix/Linux.

 You will have to: